Jaded-Encoding-Thaumaturgy/wobbly-guide/src/gettingstarted/limitations.md

 and add a decimation by itself.
 We cover how to do this manually in the *[Fixing the Framerate][framerates_guide]* section, but it's something that should honestly be done automatically.

+## Outputting 60p

+Wobbly does not currently support 60p output.
+This means that if you have any scenes that feature 60p footage (commonly pans, text added in post, or other effects), you must handle that yourself in your Vapoursynth script.
+This also means you must generate your own timecodes file and can't rely on the one Wobbly outputs.

 [//]: <> (urls)